 Kathy Gilman joined Northwest Access Fund in 2008 after serving on the Board and Loan Review Committee for almost three years.
 Kathy previously worked as a Business Development Specialist with Mennonite Economic Development Associates (MEDA) working on bringing microenterprise development programs to both urban and rural areas.
 Prior to joining MEDA she worked for more than seven years for the Washington Community Alliance for Self-Help (Washington CASH), a community based microenterprise development and peer lending organization in Western Washington.
 She was also a Peace Corps volunteer, teaching business in the Russian Far East.
 Kathy’s educational background includes an MBA from the J.L.
 Kellogg Graduate School of Management, Northwestern University and a B.A. in Economics from the University of Chicago.

 Amy Anscher has been with Northwest Access Fund since late 2015.
-She is a member of the asset-building team and administers the Individual Development Account program.
+She is the manager of the Financial Capability Program and Northwest Access Fund’s financial coach.
 Amy has a BA in Psychology from Western Washington University and an MPA from the Daniel J. Evans School of Public Policy and Governance where her course work emphasized social policy and nonprofit management.
 Amy loves working among like-minded, passionate people.

 Pam MacRae, Northwest Access Fund’s Bookkeeper, has worked as a nonprofit bookkeeper since 1997.
 She spent 10 of those years as the bookkeeper for Cascadia Revolving Fund, a community development financial institution that provided small business loans.
 Pam has spent the last five winters volunteering with Outdoors for All, skiing and snowshoeing with people with disabilities.
 She spends the other part of her work week as the finance manager for Sightline Institute.